Okipa/laravel-bootstrap-table-list/README.md

     > Set the query closure that will be used during the table list generation (optional).
     > For example, you can define your joined tables here.
     > The closure let you manipulate the following attribute : $query`.
+- `public function disableLines(Closure $disableLinesClosure): TableList`
+    > Set the disable lines closure that will executed during the table list generation (optional).
+    > For example, you can disable the current logged user to prevent him being edited or deleted from the table list.
+    > The closure let you manipulate the following attribute : $model.
+- `public function highlightLines(Closure $highlightLinesClosure): TableList`
+    > Set the highlight lines closure that will executed during the table list generation (optional).
+    > The closure let you manipulate the following attribute : $model.
 - `addColumn(string $attribute = null)`
     > Add a column that will be displayed in the table list (required) :`
     > - At least one column must be added to the table list.